-The decision to place a student on involuntary leave is made by the Associate Dean for Enrollment and Student Services in consultation with the appropriate degree program Dean and other officers of the University, as appropriate.
+The decision to place a student on involuntary leave is made by the Associate Dean for Enrollment and Student Services in consultation with the Associate Dean for Degree Programs and other officers of the University, as appropriate.
 As noted above, in the case of an involuntary leave of absence for medical reasons, the School will consult with an appropriate person at Harvard University Health Services.